 From Italy to Northern Ireland, learning to embrace a disability through mobility, volunteering and dance

 In 2014, Cinzia Savonitti took the big decision to become a European Voluntary Service (EVS) volunteer through the Bryson Charitable Group, leaving her home in Italy to work at the Crescent Arts Centre, in Belfast.
-From one giant leap to mobility in motion; Cinzia tells us about her experiences of EVS, the impact that it has had on her life and her new-found passion for dance.
+From one giant leap to mobility in motion; Cinzia told us about her experiences of EVS, the impact that it had on her life and her new-found passion for dance.

 Mobility in motion

 “My EVS placement in Belfast was a life-changing experience for many reasons and it gave me the opportunity to experience many ‘firsts’ in my life: